gavinyork/zephyr3d/site/web/en/animation-custom.md

 // Assume model is a loaded model const model = await assetManager.fetchModel(scene, MODEL_URL);
-// Create an animation set for this model const animationSet = new AnimationSet(scene, model.group);
+// Get the animation set object of this model const animationSet = model.group.animationSet;
 // Create an animation
 const animation = new AnimationClip('UserTrackTest');
 // Create an interpolator to store keyframes for the custom animation